RahulRam29/Java/Recursion/Recursive-Function.md

  }

  ```
+ But in a recursion, the function calls itself.

  **_What is the difference between a Non-Recursive Function and a Recursive Function ?_**

  |           Recursive Function              |          Non-Recursive Function              |